smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 >
 > For a full reference of the addresses, key hashes and fees for each network, see [VRF Contract Addresses](/docs/vrf-contracts/#configurations).

 At this point, your contract should be successfully deployed.
 However, it can't request anything yet since it is not whitelisted in the [Subscription Manager](https://vrf.chain.link).
-If you click `rollDice` with no LINK, the transaction will revert.
+If you click `rollDice`, the transaction will revert.

 ## 6. How do I add my contract to my subscription account?

 Once you deploy your contract, it should be whitelisted in the subscription account so it can use the funding when requesting for randomness.
-Go to the [Subscription Manager](https://vrf.chain.link) and add your deployed contract to the list of consumers.
+Go to the [Subscription Manager](https://vrf.chain.link) and add your deployed contract address to the list of consumers.
 Find your contract address in Remix under **Deployed Contracts** on the bottom left.

 ![Remix contract address](/files/intermediates-tutorial-03.png)

 ## 7. How do I test `rollDice`?

 After you open the deployed contract tab in the bottom left, the function buttons are available.
 Find `rollDice` and click the caret to expand the parameter fields.
-Enter an Ethereum address, and click 'roll'.
+Enter an Ethereum address, and click 'rollDice'.

 You will have to wait a few minutes for your transaction to confirm and the response to be sent back.
-You can get your house by clicking the `house` function button with your address.
+You can get your house by clicking the `house` function button with the address passed in `rollDice`.
 Once the response has been sent back, you'll be assigned a _Game of Thrones_ house!

 ## 8. Further Reading